-He is judgmental.
+And he is judgmental.

 He is over-confident.

-It seems like he has an agenda.
+And it seems like he has an agenda.

 It seems like he is misusing his power to grab his father’s money and status.

 This prompted a discussion about how we see these same patterns reflected in our personal and political lives today, as well as the many problems they cause.
-It also prompted a discussion about why Socrates was so committed to dialogue: he believed that dialogue counteracts arrogance, shallowness, power plays, and dogmatism.
+It also prompted a discussion about why Socrates was so committed to dialogue.
+He believed that dialogue counteracts arrogance, shallowness, power plays, and dogmatism.

 The other day in class, we discussed Socrates’ Allegory of the Cave.
 I asked students to imagine that they were the captive who had escaped the cave.
-I asked them to tell me what feelings and sensations they would experience in this situation.
+And I asked them to tell me what feelings and sensations they would experience in this situation.